1995 Portuguese legislative election

 The 1995 Portuguese legislative election took place on 1 October.
 The election renewed all 230 members of the Assembly of the Republic.

-The incumbent prime minister, Aníbal Cavaco Silva, decided not to run for a fourth consecutive term and the Social Democratic Party, choose Fernando Nogueira, one of Cavaco Silva's deputies, as leader and candidate for prime minister in a highly contested and bitter party congress in February 1995.
-But, the PSD was weakened by the end of the 10-year cycle of governments led by Cavaco Silva, amid scandals and the 1994 25 April bridge riots that shocked the country.
-During the campaign, Cavaco Silva toyed with the idea of running for the 1996 Presidential elections, which he ultimately did.
+The incumbent prime minister, Aníbal Cavaco Silva, decided not to run for a fourth consecutive term, and the Social Democratic Party choose Fernando Nogueira, one of Cavaco Silva's deputies, as leader and candidate for prime minister at a highly contested and bitter party congress in February 1995.
+But the PSD was weakened by the end of the 10-year cycle of governments led by Cavaco Silva, although during the campaign there was strong speculation that Cavaco Silva would run for the 1996 presidential election, which he ultimately did and lost.

-The PS easily won the elections with 44 percent of the votes, against the 34 percent of the PSD, achieving their first general election victory since 1983 and after a decade in opposition, but missed the absolute majority by 4 MPs.
+The PS easily won the election with 44 percent of the votes, against the 34 percent of the PSD, achieving their first general election victory since 1983 and after a decade in opposition, but missed the absolute majority by just 4 MPs.
 António Guterres, elected as PS leader three years before, became prime minister.
 The Social Democratic Party suffered a heavy defeat, losing almost 50 seats and 17 percentage points.
 This election marked the growing bi-polarization of the Portuguese political map.
-The two minor parties, the People's Party and the Democratic Unity Coalition (CDU) achieved only 15 MPs each, and for the first time ever the CDU failed to win a single district.
+The two minor parties, the People's Party (CDS–PP) and the Democratic Unity Coalition (CDU) achieved only 15 MPs each, and for the first time ever the CDU failed to win a single district, and saw CDS–PP surpassing them in votes for the first time since 1976.

-Although turnout, in percentage point, was lower than the previous election in 1991, almost 6 million voters cast a ballot on election day, the highest figure since 1980.
+Although turnout, in percentage points, was lower than the previous election in 1991, almost 6 million voters cast a ballot on election day, the highest figure since 1980.
 Voter turnout stood at 66.3 percent, the lowest until then.

 Background

+During his third term, Cavaco Silva's government continued the political and economic reforms, as well as infrastructure modernization, that characterized his previous two terms.
+However, during 1993, the economy entered a recession, with a sharp increase in unemployment, forcing the government to implement financial restraint measures to control inflation and spending, as well as to prepare the country for the European Single Currency, although growth resumed by early 1995.
+Recurring scandals involving government members, from accusations of nepotism and gaffes to corruption, as well as news implicating the Prime Minister himself, further eroded the government's position.
+The relationship between Cavaco Silva and President Mário Soares also suffered a significant deterioration.
+During this period, and despite having recovered some ground, the PSD was defeated in both the 1993 local elections and the 1994 European elections.
+Furthermore, just a few days after the 1994 European elections, the government's image was tarnished by the violent clashes and repression against the increase in tolls on the 25th of April Bridge.